armbian/documentation/docs/User-Guide_Getting-Started.md

 ### How to report bugs

-Follow our [bug reporting form](https://armbian.com/bugs/) and follow its instructions to collect the necessary information and how/where to provide them depending on the type of issue.
-Please understand that any reports lacking these fundamental diagnostics will be ignored.
+If you are certain you have found a bug, fill out our [bug reporting form](https://armbian.com/bugs/) and follow its instructions to collect the necessary information and how/where to provide them depending on the type of issue.
+Please understand that any reports lacking these fundamental diagnostics might be ignored.